 Well contrary to what you may have thought, more and more residential garages are being tiled with porcelain today.
-After all, it’s so durable that it is used quite frequently for such things as showroom floors for prestigious auto dealerships, professional automotive mechanic garages, drive-through hotel porticos and many other commercial applications that involve vehicles – so why not your own garage?
+After all, it’s so durable that it is used quite often as showroom floors for auto dealerships, professional automotive mechanic garages, drive-through hotel porticos, and many other commercial applications that involve vehicles – so why not your own garage?

 Benefits of Porcelain Garage Floors

-Because of its extremely high density when manufactured, it absorbs very little moisture which makes it almost impervious to any kind of stains.
-This also makes it frost resistant (some say frost proof), scratch and chip resistant and resistant to impacts and heavy loads.
-It is also very resilient to abrasion; it’s not affected by chemicals or cleaning agents and will not fade in sunlight.
+Because of its extreme high density when manufactured, porcelain absorbs very little moisture.
+This attribute makes it almost impervious to any kind of stains.
+The high density construction also makes it frost resistant (some say frost proof), scratch and chip resistant and resistant to impacts and heavy loads.
+It is also very resilient to abrasion which makes it hard to scratch.
+Additionally, porcelain tile is not affected by chemicals or cleaning agents and will not fade in sunlight.

-One ongoing myth about porcelain for a garage is that it will be too slippery.
+One ongoing myth about porcelain tile for a garage floor is that it will be too slippery.
 This actually isn’t true.
 With the correct rating, porcelain will not be any more slippery than standard concrete when wet and sometimes even less so.
 This is one reason why it is popular for entrances that are exposed to the weather.

 It is also available in a variety of sizes so that you may get creative with the pattern on the floor.
 Most garage floors use a minimum size of 12”x12” and can go as large as 24”x24”.
-Smaller tiles can be used but will require more grout and can make a large floor look “busy” if you use too many.
+Smaller tiles can be used, but it will require more grout and can make a large floor look “busy” if you use too many.

 How Porcelain Tiles are Rated

 The hardness rating is referred to as the PEI scale (Porcelain Enamel Institute).
 This helps to determine the durability of the tile in terms of how well the surface stands up to abrasion and traffic before the tile shows any sign of wear.
-For a garage you want a tile that is rated either as a 4 or 5 on the PEI scale.
-A rating of 4 is for medium commercial use which is satisfactory for a garage floor and a rating of 5 is for heavy commercial use.
+For a garage you want a tile that is rated either a 4 or 5 on the PEI scale.
+A rating of 4 is for medium commercial use which is satisfactory for a garage floor.
+A rating of 5 is for heavy commercial use.